GabeScott/standard-works-vault/General Conference/2006 October - He Trusts Us!.md

 # He Trusts Us!

-*By Stanley G. Ellis - Of the Seventy*
+By Elder Stanley G. Ellis - *Of the Seventy*

 *Given in the October session of the 2006 General Conference*

+>*Each of us will one day stand before God and give an accounting of our priesthood service.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2006/10/he-trusts-us?lang=eng)

-Several years ago Sister Ellis and I were called to preside over the Brazil São Paulo North Mission.
+Several years ago Sister Ellis and I were called to preside over the Brazil São Paulo North Mission.
 The call meant that we would be away for three years.
 Given our family and business situation, we were impressed to keep our home and business in Houston rather than sell them.

 As we began to make the necessary arrangements, it became clear we would need to have our lawyer prepare a power of attorney.
 That is a legal document that gives someone else the authority to do anything in our name.
 The person with this document could sell our home or other assets, borrow money in our name, spend our money, or even sell our business.
 The thought of giving someone that much power and authority over our affairs was scary.